-- The authentication with Instance Principals is supported only when the NoSQL Database Migrator tool is running within an OCI compute instance, for example, the NoSQL Database Migrator tool running in a VM hosted on OCI. - The authentication parameters credentials, useInstancePrincipal and useDelegationToken are mutually exclusive.
-Specify only one of these parameters in the configuration template.
+- The authentication with Instance Principals is supported only when the NoSQL Database Migrator tool is running within an OCI compute instance, for example, the NoSQL Database Migrator tool running in a VM hosted on OCI. - You can select only one of the authentication options.
+Therefore, specify only one of these parameters credentials, useInstancePrincipal, useDelegationToken, useSessionToken, or useOKEWorkloadIdentity in the configuration template. - Data Type: boolean - Mandatory (Y/N): N